Dylan-Burns/2D-Game-Engine/README.md

 <p align="center">
   <img width="550" height="300" src="https://user-images.githubusercontent.com/65887526/207482126-947bec8d-08e1-4be8-824a-9e4c13491c4c.gif">
 </p>

 - Run configurations allow you to define how you want to run your application, with which arguments and options.
 You can have multiple run configurations for the same application, each with its own settings.

+- After completing the steps above you are ready to Run the Game using Intellij.

 <!-- ROADMAP -->